Juan-Jones/blogsphere/content/blog/get-paid-for-your-photos.md

 - Stock Photography: Explore stock photography platforms such as [500px.com]{:rel="nofollow"}, [Smugmug.com]{:rel="nofollow"}, and [iStockPhoto.com]{:rel="nofollow"} provide a platform for photographers to license their images to businesses, media outlets, and creatives worldwide.
 By uploading your photos to these platforms, you can earn royalties each time your image is downloaded or licensed for use.
 - Print Sales: For photographers who prefer a more tangible form of art, selling prints of your work can be a lucrative venture.
 Whether through online galleries, art fairs, or exhibitions, there is a growing demand for high-quality prints that adorn homes, offices, and public spaces.
 - Freelance Assignments: Freelancing offers photographers the flexibility to pursue a variety of projects and assignments based on their interests and expertise.
 From editorial commissions to commercial gigs, freelance opportunities abound for photographers who are willing to network, pitch their ideas, and deliver exceptional results.
-- Social Media and [Influencer Marketing](/blog/influencer-marketing-ecommerce-growth): Social media platforms such as Instagram, Facebook, and TikTok have become powerful tools for photographers to showcase their work, connect with audiences, and attract potential clients.
+- Social Media Marketing: Social media platforms such as Instagram, Facebook, and TikTok have become powerful tools for photographers to showcase their work, connect with audiences, and attract potential clients.
 By leveraging your social media presence and cultivating a loyal following, you can attract sponsorship deals, brand collaborations, and paid partnerships with companies seeking authentic and engaging visual content.

 ### Accept Feedback and Critisism